 3. Unit is Uninhabitable

-Every state has specific health and safety codes that provide minimum standards for rental units, and Tennessee is no different.
+Most states have specific health and safety codes that provide minimum standards for rental units, and Tennessee is no different.

 If those standards are not met, proper notice is given by the tenant and the repairs/fixes are still not made within the allowable time period, a tenant would be considered “constructively evicted”.
 As a result, the obligations of the tenant under the lease are no longer required, given that the landlord has not met their own responsibilities under the Tennessee landlord-tenant law.